-Unwind with a view!
-Cable Top Eatery, located at the top of the Cable Car offers a range of food and drinks, snacks, wine and NZ craft beers.
+Unwind with a view at the Cable Top Eatery, located at the top of the Cable Car offering a range of local food and drinks, gelatos, pizzas, wine and NZ craft beers.

 Enjoy a fun day out with family and friends.
 Explore the intermediate stations and find your favourite spot!